HappyFaceGoettingen/HappyFace-MadMask/README.md

 --------------------------
 ## HappyFaceMobile
 HappyFace mobile application and its web server based on the Ionic framework.
 The Ionic builder can generate the HappyFace mobile phone application.
-To avoid confusion, this Ionic web server in HappyFace instance is called "MadMask" and a symbolic link of "HappyFaceMobile" is created.
-The madmask daemon is controllable by 'madmask' command.
+To avoid confusion, this Ionic web server in HappyFace instance is called 'MadMask' and a symbolic link of 'HappyFaceMobile' is created.
+The 'madmask' command is called by the 'madmask daemon (= daemon/madmaskd)'.

 ### Structure
      HappyFaceMobile
-     ├── bin      --->  Mediators of browser analyzer ├── daemon   --->  Ioinic web server launcher, configuration and some cron jobs ├── data     --->  A symbolic link to data location ├── hooks
+     ├── bin      --->  Mediators of browser analyzer ├── daemon   --->  Ioinic web server launcher as daemon, configuration and some cron jobs ├── data     --->  A symbolic link to data location ├── hooks
      ├── lib